KimvanTartwijk/Winc_Academy/02_Opdracht_Links_Images_Lists/README.md

 An Exercise in Winc Academy's Web Development Course.

 ## Project Goal
+Add HTML elements to your previous web page.
+Link to another HTML page.

 ## Tools
-Javascript
+HTML

 ## Project Requirements
-* Add a list of three things you enjoy in life.
+* Add a list of three things to your page.
-* Add a photo of yourself using the img tag.
 * Add a second HTML page: about.html.
+* Add a photo to about.html.
 * Link from the first HTML file to the second HTML file and back.
 * Fill the about.html page with some information about yourself.
-* Move the img element to about.html.